GraphQL API

 operators to filter results based on more than one criteria.

-In the following example, we are filtering for challenges with outcome
+The following example filters for challenges with outcome

 succeeded